 When running simultaneous girls and boys meets, events shall be competed in the order indicated by the numerical sequence above.
 Girls and boys may not compete on the same relay team unless the girl is a member of the boy's team for the season.
-EIELD EVENTS: (order is optional)

-TIELD EVENTS. (order is optional)

-Girls Boys

-Discus (2 lbs., 3.27 oz.)
-Discus (2 lbs., 3.27 oz.)

-High Jump High Jump

-Long Jump Long Jump

-Shot Put (6 lbs.)
-Shot Put (4K)

-Pole Vault Pole Vault

-The javelin is NOT permitted in Ohio 7-8th grade competition.
+FIELD EVENTS: (order is optional)GirlsBoysDiscus (1K) (2 lbs., 3.27 oz.)Discus (1K) (2 lbs., 3.27 oz.)High JumpHigh JumpLong JumpLong JumpShot Put (2.74K) (6 lbs.)Shot Put (4K) (8 lbs.
+13 oz.)Pole VaultPole VaultThe javelin is NOT permitted in Ohio 7-8th grade competition.-14-

-THROWING SECTORS - Required for 2010 - 34.92 degrees for Shot Put and Discus.
+THROWING SECTORS - Required - 34.92 degrees for Shot Put and Discus.